|

 in the other.

-If that were true, melmenya, said Legolas, dryly,
+If that were true, melmenya, said Legolas,

-our relationship should already have brought him to his
+dryly, our relationship should already have brought

 Eowyn turned her back to the handrail and smiled up at him.
 Perhaps